RedisLabs/redislabs-docs/content/embeds/new-cluster-embed.md

-A Redis Enterprise Software (RS) cluster typically consists of several nodes.
+A Redis Enterprise Software cluster typically consists of several nodes.
-For production deployments, Redis Labs recommends an uneven number of nodes, with a minimum of three.
+For production deployments, we recommend an uneven number of nodes, with a minimum of three.

 {{< note >}}
 In a cluster that consists of only one node, some features and capabilities are not enabled,